 Bahama shutters are principally used in tropical regions.
 Coastal states like Florida, Georgia, North Carolina, South Carolina, Texas, Louisiana, and California utilize the awning-like characteristic of this effective design.
 Bahama shutters prop open from the bottom so windows are shaded during hours of intense sunlight.
 Space between louvers provides a view to the outside world.
 Closed Bahama shutters can protect from weather or provide privacy.
 Bahama shutters are constructed with one or more signature vertical sub-stiles to create multiple vertical louver banks.

 Solid panel shutters incorporate a beveled or grooved section between the stiles and rails.
 This style is also prominent throughout all regions of the United States.
 While solid panel shutters perform marginally fewer objectives than louvered shutters, they can provide superior storm protection and block a larger volume of light for sleeping.
-Raised panel or grooved panel shutters are also much easier to sand and paint.
+Raised panel, flat panel or shaker shutters are also much easier to sand and paint.

 The raised or grooved areas of our solid panel shutters are ⅝ inch thick sections of composite material, which results in a more reliable exterior panel shutter.
 If wood were used for the solid panels, it would be necessary to assemble multiple pieces to achieve the necessary expanse.
 Over time, the seams between sections could detach and create cracks in the finish.
 The shutters would be unsightly and diminish the integrity of the shutters in a relatively short period of time.
 Using a composite material eliminates those problems, and the composition of the material is not evident when painted.